Evaluating thermal expectation values by almost ideal sampling with Trotter gates: Introduction

 \section{Introduction}

 Stimulated by the rapid development of quantum information technology, recent studies have proposed many new applications of quantum computers.
-Techniques for simulating nonunitary imaginary-time evolution on quantum circuits, which are based on variational approaches or nonunitary measurements~\cite{mcardle_variational_2019,motta_determining_2020,lin_real-_2021,sun_quantum_2021,liu_probabilistic_2021,nishi_implementation_2021,kosugi_probabilistic_2022}, are one of such applications.
+Techniques for simulating nonunitary imaginary-time evolution on quantum circuits, which are based on variational approaches or nonunitary measurements~\cite{mcardle_variational_2019,motta_determining_2020,lin_real-_2021,sun_quantum_2021,liu_probabilistic_2021,nishi_implementation_2021,kosugi_imaginary-time_2022}, are one of such applications.
 An important outcome of imaginary-time evolution is the simulation of quantum many-body systems at finite temperatures, whose large-scale classical simulations are available only in some limited classes such as low-dimensional systems~\cite{feiguin_finite-temperature_2005,white_minimally_2009,stoudenmire_minimally_2010,iitaka_random_2020,goto_matrix_2021-1,iwaki_thermal_2021} and those that are free from the negative sign problem~\cite{gubernatis_quantum_2016}.

 One of the methods for simulating quantum many-body systems at finite temperatures has been indeed tested on quantum devices for systems with four spins in Ref.~\cite{sun_quantum_2021}.
 There the thermal average of an observable has been evaluated by summing up the full trace over the entire Hilbert space of the system or randomly sampling certain types of product states as initial states for the imaginary-time evolution.
 The former approach cannot be applied to systems with hundreds of spins because of the exponential growth of the Hilbert space size.
 Moreover, it is known in the context of classical simulations of quantum many-body systems at finite temperatures that the latter approach cannot be applied to those in a practical sense, either, because of poor efficiency of the sampling~\cite{goto_matrix_2021-1}.
 In terms of the sampling efficiency, Haar random states are ideal in the sense that sampling dependence decreases exponentially with the system size~\cite{sugiura_thermal_2012,sugiura_canonical_2013}.
-Its preparation is, however, difficult even on quantum computers because exponentially many random numbers are required.
+The classical algorithm based on this fact is often referred to as a typical pure quantum (TPQ) state method.
+The execution of the large-scale TPQ state method is, however, difficult even on quantum computers because exponentially many random numbers are required for the preparation of initial Haar random states.